laravel/docs/installation.md

 <a name="permissions"></a>
 ### Permissions
-Laravel does require one set of permissions - folders within app/storage require write access by the server.
-Setting your permissions to 775 (if you're on a linux system) will usually suffice.
-If not, try setting the permission to 777.
+Laravel requires one set of permissions to be configured - folders within app/storage require write access by the web server.

 <a name="pretty-urls"></a>
 ## Pretty URLs